-AP Source: Chargers acquiring Mack from Bears for 2 picks
+AP source: Chargers acquiring Mack from Bears for 2 picks

 AP Sports Writer

+LOS ANGELES (AP) — Since the disappointing end to last season, Los Angeles Chargers general manager Tom Telesco and coach Brandon Staley have discussed upgrading a defense that didn’t live up to expectations.

-In Khalil Mack, The Los Angeles Chargers have found another pass rusher to pair with Joey Bosa.
+The Bolts are taking that first step by adding another premier pass rusher to pair with Joey Bosa.

-The Chargers have agreed to acquire the defensive end from the Chicago Bears in exchange for two draft picks, two people familiar with the negotiations confirmed to The Associated Press on Thursday.
+The Chargers agreed to acquire defensive end Khalil Mack from the Chicago Bears in exchange for two draft picks, two people familiar with the negotiations confirmed to The Associated Press on Thursday.
 The people spoke on condition of anonymity because the trade can’t become official until the start of the new league year on Wednesday.

 The Chargers are expected to send a second-round pick this year and a 2023 sixth-round selection to the Bears for the three-time All-Pro defender.

+Bosa had 10 1/2 sacks in making the Pro Bowl for the fourth time in his six-year career.
+But Los Angeles was tied for 20th with 35 sacks and in the middle of the league rankings with 21 takeaways.

+“I overestimated where we may be with that because I love the scheme, I love the system and I love the coaching staff.
+We have a lot of work to do,” Telesco said about the unit at the end of last season.

-The move will reunite Chargers coach Brandon Staley with Mack.
+The move will reunite Staley with Mack.
 Staley was Mack’s linebacker coach when the Bears acquired Mack from the Raiders during the 2018 preseason.

-When Staley was hired as Chargers head coach last January, he credited working with Mack for helping tremendously in his development as a coach.
+When Staley was hired by the Chargers last January, he credited working with Mack for helping tremendously in his development as a coach.

 “I learned a lot more from Khalil Mack than he learned from me,” Staley said at the time.
 “I drew a lot of confidence being able to coach a guy like him and I think that that first season in Chicago and that first experience, I felt like, you know, I could do this someday.”